 We all know that sugar is not “good” for us.
 Too much may contribute to diabetes and heart disease.
 The new World Health Organization guidelines suggest limiting added sugar to a max of 10% of our calories per day.
 This works out to about 6 tsp or 25g of added sugar per day for the average adult.

 This has many of us looking for sugar alternatives or sugar substitutes.
 While traditional non-nutritive sweeteners like aspartame and sucralose are safe options, many consumers tend to prefer options marketed as more “natural.”
-Today I’m going to chat about three of those sugar alternatives: Is coconut palm sugar healthy?
-Is xylitol healthy?
-What about date syrup – is it better than regular sugar?
+Today I’m going to chat about four of those sugar alternatives: Agave nectar, Coconut Plan Sugar.
+Xylitol and date syrup.

 Coconut Palm Sugar